Professor Gubela Mji (Head of the Department)

 Tel: 021 938 9936

 Dr Martha Geiger is a registered speech therapist with a passion for increasing the communicative participation of children with severe disabilities in under-resourced communities.
-Her part-time work at the CRS includes teaching and supervising student research in diverse aspects of disability and rehabilitation, and applied research.
+Her work at the CRS includes teaching (a masters module on

 Surona qualified in 1986 as a physiotherapist and subsequently completed her masters and PhD degrees in health sciences (Disability and Rehabilitation) at Stellenbosch University.
 She has been involved in various research projects of the CRS, including, "Health Care Access for Vulnerable groups in Africa".
 She focusses on the supervision of master's students and has to date successfully supervised 19 master's students.
 Her interests focus on physical rehabilitation, disability, community integration and assistive devices.